 One of the essential qualities that a running treadmill must offer is a heavy frame and deck to supply maximum stability.
-This particular treadmill model’s assembled weight is 225 lbs (102 kg), significant in its stability.
+This particular treadmill model’s assembled weight is 225 lbs (102 kg), which is significant in its stability.
 On top of that, the rear base rests on cushioned stabilizers, enhancing its stability.
-The front base rests on a set of wheels, which facilitate the relocation of the assembled machine.
+The front base rests on a set of wheels, facilitating the assembled machine’s relocation.

 The steel frame of this treadmill comes coated with anti-corrosive paint.
-The very few acrylic parts are the side rails, the motor cover, dashboard, and console masts covers.
+The very few acrylic parts are the side rails, the motor cover, the dashboard, and the console mast covers.

 Compared with the 3G Cardio Elite, the 80i model has a smaller footprint.
 It’s actually about 10″ shorter, taking only 74″L x 33″W (188 x 84 cm) of floor space.
 On top of that, it offers a folding design.
 As its name suggests, it can be folded flat to the floor, with the console masts and the console folding down over the deck.
 However, the deck can also fold up, like the Horizon T101-05 Folding Treadmill, for example, as it features a folding mechanism based on two pneumatic cylinders.